rohitharakuni/Airbus_Challenge/README.md

 Here is a Jenkinsfile that can be used to deploy the code to AWS Lambda using Jenkins,

-Please find above for the jenkinsfile
+Please find above for the Jenkinsfile

 -> This Jenkinsfile defines a pipeline with three stages: